EricPostMaster/Pickling-in-Python/README.md

 A couple of things to keep in mind:
 - When you unpickle something, you'll need to be running on the same version of Python.
 - Only unpickle files that you trust completely.
 You can pickle just about any object, including malicious code, so be extra cautious.
+- The `pickle` module is exclusive to Python.
+If you are planning to use your object in a different language or want the pickled object to be readable by humans, consider JSON serialization instead.
+Wouldn't it be cool if there was a library that could pickle to JSON??
+Oh look, it's [jsonpickle](https://github.com/jsonpickle/jsonpickle)!

 Now, go forth and pickle!